The Amazing Race 3: Contestants

-Teri and Ian, and John Vito and Jill, were selected to compete in The Amazing Race: All-Stars.
+Teri & Ian and John Vito & Jill were selected to compete in The Amazing Race: All-Stars.

 In 2021, Andrew Shayde (né Hyde) appeared on Naked and Afraid and lasted 13 days in South Africa before being removed for a possible MRSA infection.
 In 2023, Shayde returned for Naked and Afraids fifteenth season once again in South Africa.
 Shayde later appeared on the spin-off Naked and Afraid: Castaways.
 Shayde also competed on the CBS reality competition show Buddy Games.
 In 2024, Shayde appeared on Naked and Afraid XL.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.